johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-04-05-making-pdfs-from-html-in-c-using.md

 ---
-title: "Making PDFs from HTML in C# using WKHTMLtoPDF"
+title: 'Making PDFs from HTML in C# using WKHTMLtoPDF'
 authors: johnnyreilly
 tags: [wkhtmltopdf, webkit, c#, html, pdf]
 hide_table_of_contents: false
 ---

 ## Update 03/01/2013

 I've written a subsequent post which builds on the work of this original post.
 The new post exposes this functionality via a WCF service and can be found [here](http://icanmakethiswork.blogspot.co.uk/2013/01/html-to-pdf-using-wcf-service.html).

 ## Making PDFs from HTML